krlaa/CookieClicker/README.md

 ## Features

 * Fast and smooth graphics with the use of precaching
-* Information and game state stored locally
+* In game information and game state stored locally

 ## Getting Started